 During the contract the Board of Trustees approved Maycroft for a second package of works including ablution and change areas, as well as completion of a large area of mezzanine seating and stair access.

-The warm roof option will greatly de-risk the construction process by advancing the weathertightness milestone in the construction programme.
-It also greatly reduces the time involved in forming the roof structure, significantly improving health and safety standards.
-Once completed, the building will have improved insulation performance and vapour control, as well as greater acoustic performance, reduced maintenance and greater durability.
+A key factor in the Board of Trustees decision to award the contract to Maycroft was our suggestion for an innovative warm roof option.
+The warm roof option de-risks the construction programme by making the building watertight much earlier than alternative construction methods.
+It also greatly reduced the time involved in forming the roof structure, significantly improving health and safety.
+Now complete, the building has improved insulation performance and vapour control, as well as greater acoustic performance, reduced maintenance and greater durability.

 The project involved a number of significant challenges, including very tight tolerances for key construction details such as the stonework, aluminium cladding and metal claddings.
 Tight tolerances between the piles, reinforcing cages holding down bolts and structural componentry added further challenges

 Wellington College remained fully operational as the new Memorial Hall was constructed so we had to carefully plan works to minimise disruption and keep students out of harm’s way.
 Close relationships with school staff and the WBC property manager were key to managing the construction successfully.

 The new Memorial Hall was officially opened by Prime Minister Jacinda Ardern in November 2018.The state-of-the-art facility will provide many years of service for the school and the community.

 The Wellington College Memorial Hall – Alan Gibbs Centre project was awarded the winner of the $500k to $1.5m category at the Steel Construction NZ (SCNZ) Excellence in Steel Awards, 2019